Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

-We do not know how to extend \cref{P:ES_coupling_infinite} to all $\alpha>0$, but we mention that, by a similar argument, a modified version in which the infinite clusters also receive random spins can be shown for all $\alpha>0$.
-This is simply because the spin of every cluster, finite or infinite, is uniformly random and connectivity to the boundary is irrelevant for the proof in this case (i.e., the event $\cE_{x,\infty,m}$ above is irrelevant).
+We do not know how to extend \cref{P:ES_coupling_infinite} to all $\alpha>0$, but a similar argument yields a modified version in which the infinite clusters also receive random spins can be shown for all $\alpha>0$ (see \cref{P:ES_coupling_infinite2} below for a precise formulation).
+This is simply because the spin of every cluster, finite or infinite, is uniformly random (assuming uniqueness of infinite clusters) and connectivity to the boundary is irrelevant for the proof in this case (i.e., the event $\cE_{x,\infty,m}$ above is irrelevant).
 We do not provide a proof as we do not need this in what follows, and leave it to the reader to fill in the details.

 \begin{prop} Let $\alpha > 0$ and set $c=2+\alpha$.
 Let $(\Lambda_n)_n$ be a sequence of diamond domains increasing to~$(\Z^2)^*$.
 Suppose that $\P^{\mathsf{SI},11}_{\Delta(\Lambda_n),\alpha,2}$ converges as $n \to \infty$ to some measure $\P^{\mathsf{SI},11}_\alpha$ with at most one infinite cluster in each sublattice.
 Then $\frac14 \sum_{i,j \in \{+,-\}} \bP^{ij}_{\Lambda_n,\alpha}$ converges as $n \to \infty$ to a limiting measure $\mu$ on $\{+,-\}^{(\Z^2)^*} \times \Omega^{\mathsf{SI}}$.
 The first marginal of $\mu$ is a Gibbs measure $\P^{\textsf{spin}}_c$ for the spin representation of the six-vertex model, and the second marginal of $\mu$ is the superimposed measure $\P^{\mathsf{SI},11}_\alpha$.
 Moreover, if $(\sigma,\eta)$ is sampled from $\mu$, then \begin{itemize} \item Given $\sigma,$ $\eta$ can be sampled by first putting in the unique compatible edge at each non-saddle point, and then, independently for each saddle point, assigning one of the three values $(1,0),(1,1),(0,1)$ for $\hat\eta$ with probabilities $\frac1{2+\alpha}, \frac\alpha{2+\alpha},\frac1{2+\alpha}$, respectively. \item Given $\eta$, $\sigma$ can be sampled by independently choosing a uniform sign for each cluster (including any infinite clusters). \end{itemize} \end{prop}